 A species name shall consist of as few words as practicable but be distinct from names of other taxa.
 Species names shall not consist only of a host name and the word "virus".

-Comment: Species names normally comprise more than one word (e.g. Bunyamwera orthobunyavirus).
+Comment: Species names normally comprise more than one word (e.g, Bunyamwera orthobunyavirus).

-3.21
+3.22